-All vehicles attending the Poultry Unit at Gwynfaes would take the A40 from Llandovery.
+All vehicles attending the Poultry Unit at Gwynfaes would take the A483 from Llandovery.
 The vehicles would then take the Cilwycwm road to Rhandirmwyn.
 Gwynfaes is located on the right hand side of the carriageway and is approached over a concrete farm entrance.
 The proposed poultry unit would require the following vehicular activity;

 - Delivery and Removal of Birds.
 At the beginning of the cycle an articulated lorry would deliver all of the birds and then remove the said birds at the end of the 14 month cycle.
 The proposal would generate four additional vehicular movements to the farm per annum. - Egg Collection.
 Collection of eggs would take place two times per week as current practice and therefore would result in no further movements as the existing egg lorry would just collect the eggs produced from the additional birds. - Delivery of Feed.
-A lorry would deliver feed once per week instead of every fortnight.
-A 34% increase in numbers results in 1 delivery in 8 days from 1 in 10 days, or 53 per year from 40 per year. - Manure.
-Manure will be removed from the unit twice per week and applied to the land at Gwynfaes and Clynmawr or stored in the two manure stores on farm.
-These buildings are existing buildings on farm which have two full sides, two full gable ends, with access doors as required for access and a roof.
+A lorry would deliver feed twice per week instead of every fortnight. - Manure.
+Manure will be removed from the unit at the end of the cycle and applied to the land at Gwynfaes and Clynmawr or stored in the two manure stores on farm.
 There will be additional movements involving the application of manure however these shall be confined to the farming unit at Gwynfaes and the neighbouring property as current practice.
-Manure will be spread a small number of times of the year and will be stored otherwise in the existing farm buildings/manure stores at Gwynfaes.
-Manure shall be spread between April and October as needed.
-Staff.
+Manure will be spread a small number of times of the year and will be stored otherwise in the existing farm buildings/manure stores at Gwynfaes. - Staff.
 The unit shall be run by the Reah family and existing staff on farm resulting in no additional movements as all members reside at Gwynfaes, and staff are already attending the farm on a daily basis.
 The Unit will provide full time labour on farm for all members of the family and the local community.